-Main image and below: trees being planted on the green at Filwood Broadway.
+Main image and below: Trees being planted on the green at Filwood Broadway.
 Pictures James Smith.

-Nine trees have appeared on Filwood Broadway this week – as part of a scheme to plant 590 street trees across the city and “transform neighbourhoods.”
+Ten trees have appeared on Filwood Broadway this week – as part of a scheme to plant 590 street trees across the city and “transform neighbourhoods.”

 People living nearby have been consulted about the position and species of trees they would like.

-It is also hoped volunteers from the communities will be involved in looking after the trees – with six planted on the green in front of Filwood Community Centre and three opposite the library.
+It is also hoped volunteers from the communities will be involved in looking after the trees – with seven planted on the green in front of Filwood Community Centre and three opposite the library.

 Bristol City Council has been working with the Forest of Avon Trust and Bristol Tree Forum on the project.